“Take the first step in faith. You don't have to see the whole staircase, just take the first step.”

 It takes a lot of pain, denial, and embarrassment until we finally come to the conclusion that we can't go on like this.

 What we might or might not realize at this time, is that the “change” must be more radical than we thought.

 Staying friends with the Ex and pretending that nothing has happened doesn't work – something we might learn the hard way.

 An addict cannot recover when the “drug” is right in front of them.

 That is why a lasting solution can only be to remove the “drug.”

 Since I've started to teach “break-up recovery” late in 2005, my approach has always been that the concept of No-Contact was indispensable for breaking the Ex-Addiction and getting over them.

-And since then, I’ve constantly looked for better and more effective ways to help people to go through 60 days of No-Contact much easier and less painful.
+And since then, I've constantly looked for better and more efficient ways to help people to go through 60 days of No-Contact much easier and less painful.